-- To make the candidate competent in carrying out practically all tasks in relation to forwarding be it unsupervised or self-directed. - To enable the candidate to carry out work in a safe manner and with minimum environmental impact.
+- To make the candidate competent to carry out practically all tasks in relation to mechanical harvesting unsupervised and self-directed. - To enable the candidate to carry out work in a safe manner and with minimum environmental impact.

 At the end of the course the candidate will be able to: